 On top of all that, some people put spices or condiments on their fries that can add extra unhealthy ingredients and even more salt.
 If you must feed your dog french fries, you are best off feeding them plain, unsalted fries.
 Even then, they aren’t a healthy treat–just a bit less unhealthy.

 What Should I Do If My Dog Eats French Fries?

-Here are a few of the less serious side effects that you might see in your dog if they eat french fries.
-If these symptoms last longer than 12 hours after your dog as eaten french fries or they start to become extreme, talk to your veterinarian.
+Below are a few of the less serious side effects that you might see in your dog if they eat french fries.
+If these symptoms last longer than twelve hours after your dog as eaten french fries or they start to become extreme, talk to your veterinarian.

 - Diarrhea or loose stools